 How to Avoid Brute Force Password Attacks

 It’s a simple matter to avoid brute-force password attacks.
 Simply do not use easy-to-guess passwords!
 Never use your childhood address, your Mom’s maiden name, the street you grew up on, your pet’s or child’s name, or any other personally identifiable word or name as a password.
-And never, ever use any of the common passwords I mentioned above.
+Also, never, ever use any of the common passwords I mentioned above.

 Always use only strong passwords.
 By “strong,” I mean your password should be long and it should combine numbers, upper-case and lower-case letters, numbers, and symbols.
 Also, use a password manager, like 1Password, LastPass, NordPass, and numerous others, to generate, store, and manage your passwords.
 This will help prevent easy-to-use passwords from being used, or even worse, from being re-used.